home pics archive about

 5 comments

-Boss Tom's Ghost took the time to say:
+Boss Tom's Ghost spoiled the calm with:

 It is refreshing to see a healthy dose of skepticism to contrast the Google cheerleading, but not sure it is entirely warranted.
 Google is realistically investing (tens? hundreds?) of millions of dollars in local communications infrastructure and it isn't because they are charitable.
 They are $200 billion publicly traded corporation that needs to make money on this or it just becomes another failed tech business plan.
 They have little choice but to initially seek out the low hanging fruit to start the service.
 Using the techy appeal of social media and human competitiveness, their fiberhoods will tell them where the early adopters and willing investors are located.
 Once those areas served, if economically feasible, the remaining areas will get wired.
 That surely includes downtown, east of Troost, probably even north of the river and maybe even the swines in JoCo may eventually get their hands on fiber.